Personify-AI/rag_short_intro/exercise_1/exercise_1.md

 Paste the text data from your flat_earth_extract.txt file into the System Message and simulate the API call.

+**IMPORTANT** - keep a note of the System Message you wrote, we will use it later.

 ### 4. Stretch - discuss scenarios for no relevant data

 Imagine a scenario where the user answered a question the bot couldn't answer